EBOLA - CLINICAL SYMPTOMS:

 The virus is named Marpurg, German city, where was isolated for the first time, 1967.

 In the third day appears watery diarrhea with abdominal pain and cramping, nausea and vomiting, lethargy, and mental changes.
-In the first week you can have cervical lymphadenopathy and the appearance of enanthema of the tonsil and palate.
+In the first week can be manifested cervical lymphadenopathy and the appearance of enanthema of the tonsil and palate.
 A hallmark is the appearance of a maculopapular non-pruritic rash that appears, usually by the fifth day, on the face and neck and then spreads to the limbs.
 The hemorrhagic manifestations appeared from the fifth day of illness.

-Usually death occurs cardiovascular collapse due to multiple bleedings.
+Usually death occurs to cardiovascular collapse due to multiple bleedings.
 After the first week, the fever begins to subside and then reappear in the twelfth or fourteenth days of illness.

 In the second week may also occur: hepatosplenomegaly, facial and scrotal edema.